Douro & Vila Real

 THE DOURO REGION

-The Douro River is the third-longest river in the Iberian Peninsula.
-It flows 897km (557 mi) from its source in Duruelo de la Sierra in Spain westwards to its estuary in Porto.
-For 112km the river's gorges and steep valley sides create a natural border with Portugal's sole neighbour.
-These once impassable canyons fashioned a line of defence against marauding armies.
-Today the torrents have been tamed by damns and the upper Douro region is part of the Douro Internacional Park.
-Its rustic beauty and environmental importance are now protected by law.
+Located in the heart of Northern Portugal, the Douro Valley is a picturesque gem, awaiting your discovery.
+The Douro River, the third-longest river in the Iberian Peninsula, flows an impressive 897km (557 mi) from its source in Duruelo de la Sierra in Spain, westwards to its estuary in Porto.
+For 112km, the river's dramatic gorges and steep valley sides create a natural border with Portugal, which once served as a formidable defence against marauding armies.
+Today, dams tamed these torrents, and the upper Douro region is part of the Parque Natural do Douro Internacional nature park, ensuring its rustic beauty and environmental significance are protected by law.

 WINE COUNTRY